tpascarella/sr50/docs/guides/paperwork.md

 Keep a dedicated binder with the previous 7 years worth of tax forms, and store the binder in a fireproof safe.

+## Proper Document Disposal

+Invest in a shredder to properly dispose of paperwork.
+Throwing it in the trash is acceptable but burning in a grill or bonfire once a month/quarter offers maximum privacy and efficient destruction of potentially sensitive documents.

 >Increase Your Savings Rate